rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Yet this entire system sits atop an adversarial and zero sum competition known as mining.

-And while mining is better understood as decentralized payment processing, the market dynamics and incentives are a cutthroat zero sum game.
+While mining can be better understood as decentralized payment processing, the market dynamics and incentives are a cutthroat zero sum game.
+Worse still, an iterative version of this game is a negative sum game.